MegaFIshYT/FlowRanks/README.md

-# FlowTiers
+# FlowRanks

 Fabric client mod for Minecraft 1.21.11 with a declared metadata range through 26.2.

 ## Features

-- FlowTiers name tag ELO using `https://flowpvp.gg/api`.
+- FlowRanks name tag ELO using `https://flowpvp.gg/api`.
 - The selected mode's icon and rating appear directly before nearby players' Minecraft names.
 - Leaderboard and player profile UI with search, stats, history, ranks, and skin preview.
 - Keybinds for opening the UI, cycling the tracked game mode, and toggling FlowTiers name tags.